glehu/CWO_ERP/README.md

 it will open the preferences' module for you to configure the software's settings.

 ```
-"encryption key": "<Key for encryption and decryption.
-It has to consist out of 16 numbers>",
-"data path": "<The folder in which the database will be saved>",
+{
+    "encryption key": "<encryption key [default: random generated token]>",
+    "data path": "<path where the data ordner sits [default: path of jar file]>",
-"max search results": <The maximum amount of search result entries to be shown>,
+    "max search results": <amount [default: 2000]>,
-"difference from utc in hours" <The difference from utc in hours>
+    "difference from utc in hours": <difference in hours [default: 0]>,
+    "client": <true/false [default: false]>,
+    "server ip address": "<IPv4 address>"
+}
 ```

+If the software should run in server mode, the "client" field should be set to **false**.
+The server's IPv4 address can be found by opening the OS's command prompt and entering **ip config**.
+The port the server is using is **8000**, so the IPv4 is your computer's IPv4 address + **8000**.

+If the software should run in client mode, the "client" field should be set to **true**.
+Following the instruction above, fill the server's IPv4 address into the "server ip address" field.

 If you are ok with the configuration file you can proceed to log into the software.
 If it's the first time the software got executed, there will be a default user with following credentials:

-Username: "**admin**" password: "**admin**"
+Username: "**admin**" Password: "**admin**"

 It is highly recommended changing the default user's password as it possesses all rights in the software, e.g. creating, editing and deleting users and full access to all modules.

+If the software is running in client mode, enter the credentials provided by the system administrator.

 ## Modules
 This section names and describes the modules that are currently implemented